FAQs

 - Deliveries run from September to December, and the subscription is only available to order until 5 October due to seasonal sowing timing.

-Spring Sampler Box (single delivery) - available from October:
+The Sensory Box (single delivery) - available from mid-September:

 - Sent within 2 days, arrives in 3–4 by tracked courier.

-- Orders placed after Nov will receive a gift certificate for a 2026 Spring Sampler Box, sent as a digital download.
-An optional printed certificate, beautifully boxed and posted, is also available.
+- Orders placed after Nov will receive a gift certificate for the follow year's Sensory Box, sent as a digital download.
+An optional printed certificate, beautifully boxed and couriered, is also available.

-We’ll email you when it’s on the way, so you can start clearing space on the windowsill.
+We’ll email you when your order is on the way, so you can start clearing space on the windowsill.

 What will arrive in each box?